- 1 What is content curation?

 Therefore, by sharing relevant content, you give your target audience a quick idea of what you talk about.

-- One, you write a post by curating opinions from influencers in the industry.
-Example, LeadTail reached out to 11 social media practitioners for their opinion on what would happen if social removed the like button and put it in their blog post – a classic example of curated content
+One, you write a post by curating opinions from influencers in the industry.
+For example, LeadTail reached out to 11 social media practitioners for their opinion on what would happen if social removed the like button and put it in their blog post – a classic example of curated content

 While the reader gets to read opinions from others, the behind-the-scenes case is different.
 Imagine this with me, for a second: